 The donation, which represents the single largest gift in Berkeley’s history, will provide core funding for a sustainable, visually striking facility that will serve as a hub for the diverse array of students and faculty engaged in computing and data science research and teaching, and will provide a new anchor for Berkeley’s fastest-growing new areas of study.

-“The Data Hub will be a magnet, bringing together scholars from disciplines across campus to forge new collaborations and take on some of the most critical questions facing society today, from biomedicine, to climate change and sustainability, to making data-informed public policy on issues of societal significance,” said Jennifer Chayes, associate provost for CDSS and dean of the School of Information.
-“We are immensely grateful for this generous anchor gift, which will help us make the Data Hub possible.”
+“The Gateway will be a magnet, bringing together scholars from disciplines across campus to forge new collaborations and take on some of the most critical questions facing society today, from biomedicine, to climate change and sustainability, to making data-informed public policy on issues of societal significance,” said Jennifer Chayes, associate provost for CDSS and dean of the School of Information.
+“We are immensely grateful for this generous anchor gift, which will help us make the Gateway possible.”

-Additional private support of approximately $300 million will be raised to complete this capital project and make the most of the new division’s potential.
+Additional private support of approximately $300 million will be raised to complete this capital project and make the most of the new college’s potential.

-“The Division of Computing, Data Science, and Society is a transformative new organization on campus, connecting students and faculty across departments and divisions to place Berkeley at the forefront of path-breaking research and education,” said Executive Vice Chancellor and Provost Paul Alivisatos.
-“The Data Hub will be the home base for this dynamic new teaching, learning, and research environment.”
+“The College of Computing, Data Science, and Society is a transformative new organization on campus, connecting students and faculty across departments and divisions to place Berkeley at the forefront of path-breaking research and education,” said Executive Vice Chancellor and Provost Paul Alivisatos.
+“The Gateway will be the home base for this dynamic new teaching, learning, and research environment.”

 Across campus, researchers are advancing the state of the art and using data science, machine learning, artificial intelligence and advanced statistics to tackle data sets and address questions that were once insurmountably complex, from public health and human welfare to fundamental science.